nielsdoorn/nielsdoorn.github.io/index.md

 ## Niels Doorn, Ph.D. student

-My name is Niels Doorn, I work at [NHL Stenden University of Applied Sciences](https://nhlstenden.com) as a team leader / lecturer / researcher at the Informatics program in Emmen, The Netherlands and I am a Ph.D. student at the [Open Universiteit](https://ou.nl).
+My name is Niels Doorn, I work at [NHL Stenden University of Applied Sciences](https://nhlstenden.com) as a team leader / lecturer / researcher at the Informatics program in Emmen, The Netherlands, and I am a Ph.D. student at the [Open Universiteit](https://ou.nl).

 ### Orcid